-This starts the clu\nsup\srv process as root, and enables the process to give itself realtime priority.
+Thus, the clu\nsup\srv process will run as root, and it will be able to give itself real-time priority.

 To avoid any security impact, the real-time priority is set immediately after the process is started and the process falls back to the effective UID once the priority has been changed.
 Other HADB processes run with normal priority.